jgmac1106/webmention-badges/README.md

 * The webmention badge is then saved in the ledger as both applies and recieved.

 ### Attendance Badge-Christina is hosting a conference.
 She posts an h-event where people can both rsvp and check into a venue.

 * Tiara then posts a checkin that she is at the conference venue with a link back to the venue.
 * Christina sends Tiara a webmention badge as a reply to her checkin noting here conference attendance.
 * Tiara adds the badge to her conference page.
 The badge image links back to the post Christina sent awarding the badge.

 ### Open Source Buidling Blocks Badge

 * Ahmed has a great open source library.
 He adds the ability to recieve webmentions to the project homepage,
 * Ahmed makes a sample h-entry post people can publish with a logo for his tools.
-* Esteban uses the tool and publishes a thank you using the img src on the reply post with the forrect microformats in the link back to the reply.
+* Esteban uses the tool and publishes a thank you post using the template Ahmed provided.
+Esteban then used the img src from the reply post on a page listing his building blocks.

 # Team
 * @jgmac1106